A kimchi inspired spicy sauerkraut with nasturtium leaves, chilli, garlic and ginger.

 This spicy sauerkraut recipe uses cabbage and nasturtiums mixed with a spicy paste.
 My nasturtiums always go a bit crazy over summer, self-seeding everywhere and covering my terraces in a green blanket.
 I use the flower petals in salad and pickle the seed pods but their beautiful green leaves are often missed, and they too are peppery and delicious and so good for you!

 They are nature's antibiotic, packed full of vitamin C so it is only fitting that I write up a nasturtium recipe now that it is winter.

-Today’s recipe is my take on a nasturtium ‘kimchi’ style sauerkraut.
+This spicy sauerkraut recipe is my take on a kimchi-style sauerkraut.
 Kimchi is the spicy fermented vegetable dish that's a staple in Korean cuisine.
-It traditionally uses napa cabbage and Korean radish, similar to daikon and it's mixed with gochugara chilli pepper, garlic, ginger and fish sauce or shrimp paste.
+It traditionally uses napa cabbage and Korean radish and it's mixed with gochugara chilli pepper, garlic, ginger and fish sauce or shrimp paste.

 There are over 200 kinds of known kimchi as the ingredients change depending on the region, or what's in season.
 I'm going to add to that number with this version.
 I barely had any of the traditional ingredients, except for garlic, ginger and fish sauce but I had enough substitutes to make something that tastes delicious and resembles a Kimchi inspired sauerkraut.

 This spicy sauerkraut is made using a process called lacto-fermentation.
 This is a process in which lactobacillus bacteria convert sugars and lactose in the vegetables into lactic acid.